 There were a few updates from the previous Old Looks – most noticeable being the incorporation of quad headlights.
 Orders came in from small operators in both the US and Canada – approximately 1,200 of these 01 series coaches were produced over seven years.

-In 1968 GM introduced the 3502 – 200 of these were built until production ended in Nov 1969, with introduction of the smaller wheelbase New Looks.
+In 1968 GM introduced the 3502 – 200 of these were built until production ended in Nov 1969, with introduction of the smaller wheelbase New Look model.

 Almost all 01 and 02 series coaches used the GM Toroflow V6 diesel engine – only 180 of the over 1400 produced used gasoline power – the gas version of the Toroflow or in earlier models a GMC inline six.
 Transmissions were mostly Allison truck-based 6 speed automatics.
 Engine installation was in the “T” manner – straight in, versus the transverse/angle drive of the Old Look.
 These updated models also used a light duty chassis, which did not have the air-suspension of the previous models.

-These buses served admirably in these smaller markets – with many continuing to operate into the 1980s – adding to the already legendary reputation of the Old Look.
+Though not built to the “heavy-duty” standard of the original Old Look, these buses served admirably in smaller markets – with many continuing to operate into the 1980s.

-Interestingly, this same situation would repeat itself twenty years later in the late ‘70s as GM introduced the RTS II to replace the New Look – we’ll look at the New Look “Classic” in our next post.
+Interestingly, this same situation would repeat itself twenty years later in the late ‘70s as GM introduced the RTS II to replace the New Look – many operators preferred to stay with the updated New Look “Classic”.